-A. Pre-Construction Meeting - Prior to the commencement of any Land Disturbing Activity requiring a Stormwater and Erosion Control Permit, a pre-construction meeting may be required as specified in the regulations promulgated by the Conservation Commission for the administration of this By-Law.
-If required, the Applicant, the Applicant's technical representative, the general contractor, pertinent subcontractors, and any Person with authority to make changes to the project, shall meet with the Conservation Commission or Designated Agent to review the permitted plans and proposed implementation.
+- A. Pre-Construction Meeting Prior to the commencement of any Land Disturbing Activity requiring a Stormwater and Erosion Control Permit, a pre-construction meeting may be required as specified in the regulations promulgated by the Conservation Commission for the administration of this By-Law.
+If required, the Applicant, the Applicant's technical representative, the general contractor, pertinent subcontractors, and any Person with authority to make changes to the project, shall meet with the Conservation Commission or Designated Agent to review the permitted plans and proposed implementation. - B. Inspection For all projects requiring an Administrative Approval Permit under this By-Law, inspections shall occur as they would for a standard building permit process with additional required inspections of excavations for stormwater systems and installed stormwater systems prior to backfill.

-- B. Inspection For all projects requiring a Stormwater and Erosion Control Permit, the Conservation Commission or Designated Agent shall make inspections as required by the regulations promulgated by the Conservation Commission for the administration of this By-Law.
+For all projects requiring a Stormwater and Erosion Control Permit, the Conservation Commission or Designated Agent shall make inspections as required by the regulations promulgated by the Conservation Commission for the administration of this By-Law.
 The Conservation Commission or Designated Agent shall either approve that portion of the work completed or shall notify the Permittee if the work fails to comply with the approved plans and require any modifications to the work to ensure full compliance with the permit.
 One copy of the approved plans and conditions of approval, signed by the Conservation Commission or Designated Agent, as applicable, shall be maintained at the Site during the progress of the work.
-The Permittee shall notify the Conservation Commission or Designated Agent at least three (3) business days (Saturdays, Sundays and legal holidays excluded) before each of the following events: - 1) Erosion and Sedimentation control and tree protection measures are in place and stabilized; - 2) Site Clearing and rough Grading have been substantially completed; - 3) Final Grading has been substantially completed; - 4) Bury Inspection: prior to backfilling of any underground drainage or Stormwater conveyance structures; - 5) Close of the Construction Season; and - 6) Final landscaping (permanent Stabilization) and project final completion. - C. Permittee Inspections The Permittee or the Permittee's agent shall conduct and document inspections of all control measures as required in the regulations promulgated by the Conservation Commission for the administration of this By-Law, and prior to and following anticipated storm events.
+The Permittee shall notify the Conservation Commission or Designated Agent at least three (3) business days (Saturdays, Sundays and legal holidays excluded) before each of the following events:

+- 1) Erosion and Sedimentation control and tree protection measures are in place and stabilized; - 2) Site Clearing and rough Grading have been substantially completed; - 3) Final Grading has been substantially completed; - 4) Bury Inspection: prior to backfilling of any underground drainage or Stormwater conveyance structures; - 5) Close of the Construction Season; and - 6) Final landscaping (permanent Stabilization) and project final completion. - C. Permittee Inspections The Permittee or the Permittee's agent shall conduct and document inspections of all control measures as required in the regulations promulgated by the Conservation Commission for the administration of this By-Law, and prior to and following anticipated storm events.
 The purpose of inspections will be to determine the overall effectiveness of the Erosion and Sedimentation Control plan, and the need for maintenance or additional control measures.
 The Permittee or the Permittee's agent shall submit reports to the Conservation Commission or Designated Agent in a frequency and format required by the regulations promulgated by the Conservation Commission for the administration of this By-Law.
-The Conservation Commission or Designated Agent may require, as a condition of approval, that an Environmental Site Monitor, approved by the Conservation Commission or Designated Agent, be retained by the Applicant to conduct such inspections and prepare and submit such reports to the Conservation Commission or Designated Agent. - D. Access Permission To the extent permitted by law, or if authorized by the Owner or other party in control of the property, the Conservation Commission, its agents, officers, and employees may enter upon privately owned property for the purpose of performing their duties under this By-Law and may make or cause to be made such examinations, surveys or sampling as the Conservation Commission or Designated Agent deems reasonably necessary to determine compliance with the permit.
+The Conservation Commission or Designated Agent may require, as a condition of approval, that an Environmental Site Monitor, approved by the Conservation Commission or Designated Agent, be retained by the Applicant to conduct such inspections and prepare and submit such reports to the Conservation Commission or Designated Agent.

+D. Access Permission - To the extent permitted by law, or if authorized by the Owner or other party in control of the property, the Conservation Commission, its agents, officers, and employees may enter upon privately owned property for the purpose of performing their duties under this By-Law and may make or cause to be made such examinations, surveys or sampling as the Conservation Commission or Designated Agent deems reasonably necessary to determine compliance with the permit.